-Mild to moderate depression is easily evaluated by your primary care physician, and there are several options to get your mojo flowing again, including medications, lifestyle changes and therapy.
+Mild to moderate depression is easily evaluated by your primary care physician and there are several options to get your mojo flowing again, including medications, lifestyle changes and therapy.

-Erectile dysfunction (ED), the inability to achieve or keep an erection affects about 30 million men in the United States, according to the National Institutes of Health.
+Erectile dysfunction (ED), the inability to achieve or keep an erection, affects about 30 million men in the United States, according to the National Institutes of Health.

-Even though it may seem awkward to discuss this with your doctor, get an evaluation.
+Even though it may seem embarrassing to discuss this with your doctor, get an evaluation.
 Problems getting an erection can also be a sign of a chronic health condition that needs treatment, such as heart disease or diabetes.

-Dr. Simone stresses that ED is not inevitable as men age and that in most cases it is highly treatable.
+Dr. Simone stresses that ED is not inevitable as men age and that in most cases, it is highly treatable.
 Lifestyle changes such as quitting smoking, reducing alcohol consumption and losing weight are a good place to start.

 This content appeared in San Diego Health, a publication in partnership between Scripps and San Diego Magazine that celebrates the healthy spirit of San Diego.